bbartow/CmdrKerfy.github.io/_posts/2014-08-20-INDVolcano.md

 Previous mapping parties have looked very different depending on what is being mapped and the level of local knowledge needed.
 Sometimes they require extensive training support or some level of local knowledge while sometimes basic knowledge about how to navigate a web browser is sufficient for participants to contribute to the map.
 In this case, infrastructure around volcanoes is generally easy enough to trace from satellite imagery that there is little technical skill needed for interested volunteers to participate.

 Beyond the collection of of useful data, volunteer mapping also serves as a productive outreach vehicle.
 These activities convene interest around the subject and give interested parties an avenue to participate in international humanitarianism productively.
-VDAP is specifically interested in ways to get Indonesians to participate in mapping infrastructure around Volcanoes since local knowledge is always helpful in providing better accuracy and depth to the data.